Diamond Colour Guide

 Diminishing Returns: To the untrained eye, there will be no discernible difference in diamonds in the D-F grades.
 This means that if you're looking to make a trade-off, then dropping down a grade is often a great way to compromise.

-Colour Matters In Heavier Stones: This is fairly straight-forward, so if you're looking to opt for a large carat then you will be well-advised to choose a higher colour quality grade as well.
+Colour Matters In Heavier Stones: This is pretty straightforward, so if you're looking to opt for a large carat, then you will be well-advised to choose a higher colour quality grade as well.